methamphetabeans/tf2mapfix/README.md

 # tf2mapfix
-A shell script to fix broken community maps on TF2 Linux If a community map is missing a bunch of textures or other resources, this script will *probably* fix it.
+A shell script to fix broken community maps on TF2 Linux.
+If a community map is missing a bunch of textures or other resources, this script will *probably* fix it.

 This script will take map files from your TF2 downloads, decompile them with VPKEdit, and put the unpacked files into your TF2 custom directory for you.